 There were only two activities capable of enjoyably diverting my mind from the thousand and one tasks I had to accomplish if I were to fulfill my destiny and become the evil vizier of an empire as vast as the desert itself: first, instructing my pre-owned odalisques in a variety of novel sexual positions, and second, tinkering with my collection of fine painted pottery.

-I rearranged the pots several times until I found a position that was both original and aesthetically appealing, then went out the back door, heading for a coffee shop situated on a side street in the direction of the palace, away from the shouting and braying that was already beginning to overwhelm the bazaar.
+I rearranged the pots several times until I found a position that was both original and aesthetically appealing, then went out the back door, heading for a coffee shop situated on a side street in the direction of the palace and away from the shouting and braying that was already beginning to overwhelm the bazaar.

 The gossip was dominated by several conflicting explanations for the inexplicable zombie terror that had afflicted the city yesterday, though no one correctly guessed that a single corpse, animated by a magic carpet cleaner infused with patent pending levitation factors, had floated most of the way to the ocean before falling on some hapless fishmongers.

-While I felt a certain possessive pride regarding my own version of the story, it was ultimately irrelevant which tale won out: the dramatic crash landing of the half-headless Occidental virgin had created such a stir that no one would suspect the true motives behind Mala’s disappearance from the dry well, nor least of all guess that—far from joining an army of zombie odalisques whose size would steadily multiply under the laws of non-conservation governing such rumors until the whole story was abruptly forgotten in a few weeks’ time—she was even now laying peacefully at the sultan’s side.
+While I felt a certain possessive pride regarding my own tale, it was ultimately irrelevant which won out: the dramatic crash-landing of the half-headless Occidental virgin had made such a splash that no one would suspect the true motives behind Mala’s disappearance from the dry well, nor least of all guess that—far from joining an army of zombie odalisques whose size would steadily multiply under the laws of non-conservation governing such rumors until the whole story was abruptly forgotten in a few weeks’ time—she was even now lying peacefully at the sultan’s side.

-“Arrest?”
-While it would certainly provide me with an excuse to leave the office for the day, and perhaps forever, this wasn’t the restful holiday I’d hoped for; and from the perspective of an aspiring evil vizier, the romantic aura of palace dungeons had more to do with throwing people into them than spending the night there oneself.
+While it would certainly provide me with an excuse to leave the office for the day, and perhaps forever, this wasn’t the restful holiday I’d hoped for; and from the perspective of an aspiring evil vizier, the romantic aura of dungeons had more to do with throwing people into them than spending the night there oneself.